 The monsters!
 Of doom!

-Oh those monsters.
-Even when we know they’re just being horrid because it’s the only way they know to keep us safe … it still sucks when they’re around.
+Oh the monsters.
+Even when we know they’re being mean because it’s the only way they know to keep us safe, it’s no fun when they show up.

-When we avoid them, they tend to get louder, creepier or more insistent.
+When we avoid or ignore them or fight them, they just get louder and more insistent.

-And when we talk to them, weird and useful transformations happen:
+But when we interact with them skillfully, weird and useful transformations happen:

 sometimes they disappear — poof